ChaoticLeah/Styled-Youtube-Captions/YoutubeFormatGuide.md

 # Youtube formatting guide (Incomplete)

 Keep in mind this is based on observation and may not be fully correct.
-If you would like to add or improve to this doc you can open a PR.
+If you would like to add or improve this doc you can open a PR.

 - t - start time of caption (in milliseconds)
 - d - duration of caption (in milliseconds)